bmerry/bugle/glee/readme.txt

-EXPERIMENTAL EXTENSION SUPPORT - NEW
+FORCED EXTENSION SUPPORT

 By default, only those extensions reported by OpenGL's glGetString(GL_EXTENSIONS) are loaded by GLeeInit().
+Likewise, only core functions whose version doesn't exceed the version number returned by glGetString(GL_VERSION) are loaded.

-However, GLee 5.0 and above can load additional extensions.
-To attempt to force the loading of such an extension, call:
+However, GLee 5.0 and above can load additional extension and core functions using the GLeeForceLink function:

 	GLint GLeeForceLink(const char * extensionName)

+For example, GLeeForceLink("GL_ARB_point_parameters") will attempt to load the ARB_point_parameters function.

+For core functions, you can use the GL version string for the version you wish to initialise.
+For example, GLeeForceLink( "GL_VERSION_2_0" ) will attempt to initialise OpenGL 2.0 core functions.

 Return Value:
   GLEE_LINK_COMPLETE is returned if all functions were